19-10-2022

 Contributing to society and communities

-I find it very rewarding to contribute to enhancing Africa by bringing ease of access to information, storage faster internet facilities to the local communities.
+“During my time with the African team, I found it very rewarding to contribute to enhancing Africa by bringing ease of access to information, reliable cloud storage, and faster internet facilities to the local communities.
 It benefits the society and people’s lives in terms of better internet security, storage facilities and cheaper prices for internet.
-And not to forget that the construction of data centres bring a lot of employment opportunities for the local population.
+And not to forget that the construction of data centres brings a lot of employment opportunities for the local community.
 This brings a lot of purpose and joy in my job.”

 Do you want to develop yourself?